moe-dev98/EV-Management/backend/README.md

     cd backend
     ```

-2. Run the FastAPI application using the provided script:
+2. Install the needed requirements

     ```sh
+        pip install -r requirements.txt
+    ```

+3. Give execution permission to the script:

+    ```sh
+    chmod +x start.sh
+    ```

+4. Run the FastAPI application using the provided script:

+    ```sh
     ./run.sh
     ```

-3. Open your browser and go to `http://127.0.0.1:8000/health` to check the health status.
+5. Open your browser and go to `http://127.0.0.1:8000/health` to check the health status.